pagong/jitsi-meet-on-k3os/README.md

 kubectl get all -A
 ```
 - use `sudo -i` to become user `root`
-- refer to the [github repo][2] for documentation on installing and running K3os.

 ## 2nd Part: install containerized Jitsi Meet on K3os